Money Transmitter Licensing: What You Need to Know

 As a division of First International Bank & Trust, a federally regulated financial institution, Kotapay is exempt from money transmission licensing regulations and is uniquely positioned to facilitate these transactions.
 Through the correct bank account structure with Kotapay, the payroll processor is removed from having access to client funds, thus relieving the money transmitter requirement for you, the processor.

-If you would like more information, please contact a member of the Kotapay team.
+If you would like more information, read our white paper or contact a member of the Kotapay team.

 This is not intended to be legal advice, but rather an update on current issues in our industry.
 Please consult your own legal counsel on how this may impact your company.